What do dogs dream about? Have you ever wondered? Is she really hunting rabbits, or is she just twitching in her sleep? Do dogs dream as we do?

 The results were pretty much what we’ve all suspected for years.

 “What we’ve basically found is that dogs dream doggy things . . .
-Pointers will point at dream birds, and Doberman Pinschers will chase dream burglars.
 The dream pattern in dogs seems to be very similar to the dream pattern in humans,” according to the researchers.

 Does the Dog’s Breed Affect Dreams?

-Like people, not all dogs dream about the same things, or for the same amount of time.
-Small dogs have more frequent dreams than large dogs, but those small dog dreams are shorter in duration.
+People vary as to how often they dream and what they dream about, and researchers believe that is true of dogs, as well.
+Coren reports that small dogs have more frequent dreams than large dogs, but those small dog dreams are shorter in duration.
 Large dogs, on the other hand, have fewer, but longer dreams.

 We can also hazard a guess that what your dog does all day determines his dreams.
-While we can’t yet be sure, the fact that Pointers point and Dobermans display guard behavior implies that breed specific activities take place during dreams, too.
+While we can’t yet be sure, the fact that Pointers point and Dobermans display guard behavior implies that breed-specific activities may take place during dreams, too.
 Your Labrador Retriever, for instance, is more likely to dream about chasing tennis balls than is a Pug.

 Do Dogs Have Nightmares?

-Not all dreams are good.
-Dogs can have nightmares, too.
+Not all human dreams are good.
+We infer that dogs can have nightmares, too.
 These nightmares are hard to watch.
 It can be tempting to wake your dog to comfort her, as you would a child, but there are some risks associated with doggy nightmares that you should share with your family.

 If you’ve ever been woken from a scary dream, you know that it can take a minute to remember where you are and whom you are with.
-Like some people, dogs can lash out or snap at the person waking them.
+Like some people, dogs can react aggressively toward the person waking them.
 This can be dangerous, especially for children.
-The best thing that you can do for a dog having a bad dream is wait for your dog to wake up and be there to comfort him, following the old saying “let sleeping dogs lie.”
+The best thing that you can do for a dog you think is having a bad dream is to wait for your dog to wake up and be there to comfort him, following the old saying “let sleeping dogs lie.”

 What Is My Dog Dreaming About?